caewok/fvtt-elevated-vision/README.md

 https://user-images.githubusercontent.com/1267134/173108532-2d8732d8-3632-432d-87dc-f2a51bc62def.mov

-Currently, token vision shadowing—--which is closely related to fog of war---does not account for terrain elevation.
-This will hopefully change in the future.

 # Lighting shadows
 Whenever a light's top elevation is above a wall's top elevation, the wall casts a shadow on the side of the wall opposite the light.
 Currently, this shadow is a visualization effect only (but see token shadows, above).